Chronic Diseases in the United States – Heart Disease

 • Heart disease that is caused by weak heart muscle, or dilated cardiomyopathy, are breathlessness with exertion or at rest, swelling of legs, ankles and feet, fatigue, irregular heartbeats that feel rapid, pounding or fluttering, dizziness, lightheadedness and fainting.

-• There are three types of heart infections, 6560314817_5449e1c742_npericarditis which affects the tissue surrounding the heart, myocarditis which affects the muscular middle layer of the walls of the heart and endocarditis, which affects the inner membrane that separates the chambers and valves of the heart.
+• There are three types of heart infections, pericarditis which affects the tissue surrounding the heart, myocarditis which affects the muscular middle layer of the walls of the heart and endocarditis, which affects the inner membrane that separates the chambers and valves of the heart.
 Symptoms vary slightly with each type of infection and include Fever, shortness of breath, weakness or fatigue, swelling in your legs or abdomen, changes in your heart rhythm, dry or persistent cough and skin rashes or unusual spots.

 • Valvular heart disease: the heart has four valves – the aortic, mitral, pulmonary and tricuspid valves which open and close to direct blood flow through your heart.
 Depending on which valve isn’t working properly, valvular disease symptoms include fatigue, shortness of breath, irregular heartbeat, swollen feet or ankles, chest pain and fainting.